Azure/az-hop/docs/deploy/index.md

     - 220 cores Standard_HC44rs
     - and/or 600 cores of Standard HBrsv2 Family
     - and/or 600 cores of Standard HBv3 Family
+    - and/or 96 cores of Standard NCADS_A100_v4 Family
   - For Remote Visualization
     - 24 cores of Standard NVs_v3 Family